Monday, March 31st

 Jacob’s Last Words to His Sons

-Then Jacob called his sons, and said: ‘Gather around, that I may tell you what will happen to you in days to come.
+And Jacob called his sons and said, “Gather together, that I may tell you what shall befall you in the last days:

-Assemble and hear, O sons of Jacob; listen to Israel your father.
+“Gather together and hear, you sons of Jacob, And listen to Israel your father.

-‘Reuben, you are my firstborn, my might and the first fruits of my vigour, excelling in rank and excelling in power.
-Unstable as water, you shall no longer excel because you went up on to your father’s bed; then you defiled it—you went up on to my couch!
+“Reuben, you are my firstborn, My might and the beginning of my strength, The excellency of dignity and the excellency of power.
+Unstable as water, you shall not excel, Because you went up to your father’s bed; Then you defiled it— He went up to my couch.

-‘Simeon and Levi are brothers; weapons of violence are their swords.
-May I never come into their council; may I not be joined to their company— for in their anger they killed men, and at their whim they hamstrung oxen.
-Cursed be their anger, for it is fierce, and their wrath, for it is cruel!
-I will divide them in Jacob, and scatter them in Israel.
+“Simeon and Levi are brothers; Instruments of cruelty are in their dwelling place.
+Let not my soul enter their council; Let not my honor be united to their assembly; For in their anger they slew a man, And in their self–will they hamstrung an ox.
+Cursed be their anger, for it is fierce; And their wrath, for it is cruel!
+I will divide them in Jacob And scatter them in Israel.

-‘Zebulun shall settle at the shore of the sea; he shall be a haven for ships, and his border shall be at Sidon.
+“Zebulun shall dwell by the haven of the sea; He shall become a haven for ships, And his border shall adjoin Sidon.

-‘Issachar is a strong donkey, lying down between the sheepfolds; he saw that a resting–place was good, and that the land was pleasant; so he bowed his shoulder to the burden, and became a slave at forced labour.
+“Issachar is a strong donkey, Lying down between two burdens; He saw that rest was good, And that the land was pleasant; He bowed his shoulder to bear a burden, And became a band of slaves.

-‘Asher’s food shall be rich, and he shall provide royal delicacies.
+“Bread from Asher shall be rich, And he shall yield royal dainties.

-‘Joseph is a fruitful bough, a fruitful bough by a spring; his branches run over the wall.
-The archers fiercely attacked him; they shot at him and pressed him hard.
-Yet his bow remained taut, and his arms were made agile by the hands of the Mighty One of Jacob, by the name of the Shepherd, the Rock of Israel, by the God of your father, who will help you, by the Almighty who will bless you with blessings of heaven above, blessings of the deep that lies beneath, blessings of the breasts and of the womb.
-The blessings of your father are stronger than the blessings of the eternal mountains, the bounties of the everlasting hills; may they be on the head of Joseph, on the brow of him who was set apart from his brothers.
+“Joseph is a fruitful bough, A fruitful bough by a well; His branches run over the wall.
+The archers have bitterly grieved him, Shot at him and hated him.
+But his bow remained in strength, And the arms of his hands were made strong By the hands of the Mighty God of Jacob (From there is the Shepherd, the Stone of Israel), By the God of your father who will help you, And by the Almighty who will bless you With blessings of heaven above, Blessings of the deep that lies beneath, Blessings of the breasts and of the womb.
+The blessings of your father Have excelled the blessings of my ancestors, Up to the utmost bound of the everlasting hills.
+They shall be on the head of Joseph, And on the crown of the head of him who was separate from his brothers.

-All these are the twelve tribes of Israel, and this is what their father said to them when he blessed them, blessing each one of them with a suitable blessing.
+All these are the twelve tribes of Israel, and this is what their father spoke to them.
+And he blessed them; he blessed each one according to his own blessing.

 God’s Covenant with David